dotlang/language/README.md

 - **Naming rules**: Advised but not mandatory: `someMethodName`, `some_variable_arg_field`, `MyClass`, `MyPackage` (For classes in `core` they can use `myClass` notation, like `int` or `fp`).
 - `iclass1(my_obj)` returns `nil` if myObj does not conform to iclass1 or else, result will be casted object.
-- **const**: You can define class fields as constant.
-If value of a const variable is compile time calculatable, it will be used, else it can only be assigned once, after which it cannot be re-assigned.
-But it may still be available for state modifications through it's class members.
-If you need really read-only classes, you have to implement the logic in your code and possibly provide a `make_read_only` method to the outside world.
+- **const**: Class fields which are assigned a value inside `struct` section are constant (compiler handles assignment without invoking the code for assignment operator) and cannot be re-assigned later.
+Note that, they still can be mutated if they provide appropriate methods.
+If you need fully immutable classes, you have to implement the logic in your code.
 - **Literlas**: `0xffe`, `0b0101110101`, `true`, `false`, `119l` for long, `113.121f` for float64, `1_000_000`
 - `x ??
 5` will evaluate to 5 if x is `nil`.
 - `///` before method or field or first line of the file is special comment to be processed by automated tools.